 - In collaboration with the Director of Shelter Program and Program Success Leader, assess and develop curriculum as needed.

-- Actively participate in the process of raising the standard and developing the Shelter Advocate Program and Team.
+- Actively participate in the process of raising the standard and developing the Shelter Services Program and Team.

 - In a moderate to fast pace, achieves weekly, monthly, quarterly, and annual success goals (and others) as approved and by GRM benchmarks and strategic plan.